How do I optimize storage consumption in my Amazon RDS for SQL Server DB instance?

 Database indexes

-If you dedicate a large amount of your available storage to indexes, then you might be able to conserve some space through index tuning.
-To get information about index usage, run the sys.dm_db_index_usage_stats dynamic management view.
+If you dedicate a large amount of your available storage to indexes, then check whether index tuning conserves space.
+To get information about index usage, run the sys.dm_db_index_usage_stats dynamic management view query.
+For query examples and information about the dynamic management view query, see sys.dm_db_index_usage_stats (Transact-SQL) on the Microsoft website.
+It's a best practice to remove unused indexes to reclaim space.
 This can help you evaluate tuning priorities.
-For more information, see sys.dm_db_index_usage_stats (Transact-SQL) on the Microsoft website.

 Trace files

 Trace files, including C2 Audit Trace files and dump files, can consume a large amount of disk space.
-Amazon RDS automatically deletes trace and dump files older than 7 days, but you can also adjust the retention settings for your trace files.
-For more information, see Setting the retention period for trace and dump files.
+RDS automatically deletes trace and dump files older than 7 days, but you can adjust the retention settings for your trace files.

 Space consumed by Amazon S3 integration

-If you integrated your RDS DB instance with Amazon S3, you might have uploaded files to your D: drive that take up space.
-To check how much space is taken up by your S3 integration, run a command to list the files on your DB instance.
+If you integrated your DB instance with Amazon Simple Storage Service (Amazon S3), then check whether you uploaded files to your D: drive.
+To check how much space your S3 integration consumes, use the rds_gather_file_details stored procedure and the rds_fn_list_file_details function to list the files on your DB instance.
 For more information, see Listing files on the RDS DB instance.

 CDC

-For databases that have CDC turned on, log file size increases based on the frequency of changes to the source tables or databases.
-Storage might eventually run out.
+When you turn on change data capture (CDC) for a database, frequent changes to source tables or databases increase the log file size.
+Storage might run out.
 If the log disk becomes full, then CDC can't process further transactions.

 Auditing

-If auditing isn't configured correctly for an instance, the logs might grow exponentially and affect storage.
+If auditing isn't correctly configured for a DB instance, then logs might grow exponentially and affect storage.
 For more information, see SQL Server Audit.

 C2 audit mode saves a large amount of event information to the log file.
-The log file might grow quickly and put the instance into the Storage Full state.
-For more information, see C2 audit mode (server configuration option) on the Microsoft website.
+The log file might grow quickly and put the DB instance into the Storage Full state.
+For more information, see Server configuration: c2 audit mode on the Microsoft website.

-Additionally, if you turn on features such as query store, then your resource utilization might be affected.
+Additionally, if you turn on features such as query store, then these features might increase your resource utilization.

 Related information